jtimlin/masterpiece/README.md

 - The description is an optional field.
 - For users attempting to add a painting without being logged in, they will be automatically redirected to the login page, preventing unauthorized access.
 - Following the successful addition of a painting, users are promptly presented with a success message confirming the completion of the process.
+- Before images are uploaded to Cloudinary, they are resized to a maximum of 1280 pixels on the longest side to maintain the correct proportions and are optimized.
+This also prevents anyone from copying the images and printing them.

 ### Update Painting Form